Bisam97/PokkenToolsLinux/README.md

 Thanks to Soneek for the Nus3bank tools (that I use for the Music modding)
 Thanks to Thealexbarney for VGAudio (that I use to convert wav to idsp)
 Thanks to ICON for Wiidatabase.de a nice Nintendo Homebrew News site.

+# Licence
+The Protjekt is under GPLv2.

+All tools have their license in the folder
+Hactool is under ISC Licence
+VGAudio is under MIT Licence
+nus3bank is under GPLv2